-Medical Device Directive (MDD) moving to Medical Device Regulation (MDR) – For most new medical devices the MDR will become mandatory May 26th, 2021, and the MDD will no longer be applicable.
-Among the issues that brought on the move to the MDR was the case of a Notified Body’s lack of oversight of a French, breast implant manufacturer.
-The manufacturer had substituted high-quality medical silicone gel with low-quality industrial silicone in its breast implants.
-This issue went unchecked for some time.
-As a result of the casualties from this incident and others, the MDD was revised and re-issued as the MDR.
-The MDR adds rigorous requirements for Notified Bodies and expands accountability to virtually all economic operators (e.g. authorized representatives, importers, distributors, etc.).
+Medical Device Directive (MDD) has moved to Medical Device Regulation (MDR) – The MDR become mandatory May 26th, 2021, and the MDD will no longer be applicable.
+Among the issues that brought on the move to the MDR was a lack of Notified Body oversight that resulted in avoidable casualties.
+As a result, the MDR adds rigorous requirements for Notified Bodies and expands accountability to virtually all economic operators (e.g. authorized representatives, importers, distributors, etc.).
 The increased requirements and accountability are key elements of the MDR, along with increased scrutiny of risk assessment documentation, technical files, and quality control.
 G&M can assist in tightening up these elements as well as managing the often-messy submittal process to certification bodies.
 For more information on the MDR and how it differs from the MDD, see our blog: New European Medical Device Regulation.

 Current Challenges Navigating CE Certification